 - Linux for Epson Printer Drivers

 - We recommend HP printers for our Linux computers.
 Check this website for compatible Hewlett Packard printers

 - Recommended HP printers fully supporting Linux

 Where to buy a printer

-BigW, Computer World, Kmart, IT Warehouse, IT Supermarket, and MSY Computers stock printers.
+We no longer sell or stock second hand and new printers in our shop.
+You can purchase printers from Officeworks, JBHiFi, BigW, Computer World, Kmart, IT Warehouse, IT Supermarket, MSY and other local retailers.
 You can buy a multi function printer compatible with Linux for under $60.
 Look out for specials, we’ve seen inkjet printers go for as low as $15.